 Your guides will make every effort to see that your trip is enjoyable and successful.
 Gratuities for guides are appropriate, greatly appreciated and at your discretion, as a gesture of thanks for their professionalism and service.
 A suggested guideline is 10 percent of the trip cost.
 The common practice is to give the gratuity to the trip leader on the last night.
 It will later be divided equally with the rest of the crew.
 Paying in cash is the most common form of payment though you can always bring along a check and make it out to the trip leader.

-Each Cataract 2-Day Express trip has a 14 guest capacity.
+Each Cataract 2-Day Express trip has a 12 guest capacity.
 Due to this limited capacity, most trip dates are close to or sold out before travel date.
-If we cancel a trip for any reason, a full refund will be provided - excluding external travel expenses (flights, hotels, etc)

 When searching availability online, “Add To My Itinerary” indicates there is space available; “Contact Us” indicates the date is either sold out or has less availability than the number of seats requested in the search process.
 Please call us with questions or for clarification.
 We can put guests on a waitlist for a sold out date in case seats become available due to a cancellation.
 Also, we can suggest similar trips that may be excellent alternatives.